dzhaden/test/README.md

 Enter tokens in the bottom text area (e.g. token1,token2,token3) separated by the specified separator without spaces in between.
 Hit the button 'Find documents'

-# To see the currently applied configuration check: http://localhost:8080/configuration
+# To see the currently applied configuration, check: http://localhost:8080/configuration